SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Convergence tests with

 \section{Convergence tests with \skirt}

 \skirt uses a fixed set of photon packets when iterating for a solution to the radiative transfer problem.
-We tested \skirt with different photon packet numbers for one large \simba-100 galaxy in particular, namely the one shown in the top row of Figure\,\ref{fig:maps}.
-The resulting total FUV luminosity and FUV flux distribution can be seen in Figure\,\ref{fig:app-skirt} for photon packet sizes of $10^6$, $10^7$, $10^8$ and $10^9$.
-There is only a negligible change in FUV luminosity of $0.24\%$ compared to using the lowest photon packet number, but when looking at the flux distribution it becomes clear that at least $10^7$ packets are necessary for a stable result, whereas increasing the number to $10^9$ has little effect.
+We tested \skirt with different photon packet numbers for the galaxy with the largest stellar mass in \simba-100. corresponding to 39,733 stellar particles.
+The resulting total FUV luminosity and FUV flux distribution can be seen in Figure\,\ref{fig:app-skirt} for photon packet sizes of $10^6$, $10^7$, $10^8$ and $10^9$, corresponding $2.5\times10^1$, $2.5\times10^2$, $2.5\times10^3$ and $2.5\times10^4$ to photon packets per source.
+There is only a negligible change in FUV luminosity of $1.86\%$ compared to using the lowest number of photon packets, but when looking at the flux distribution it becomes clear that at least $10^8$ packets are necessary for a stable result, whereas increasing the number to $10^9$ has little effect.
 We therefore settled on $10^8$ photon packets.